MachadoLhes/tanker-go/README.md

 # Tanker-Go

 Tanker is an API developed for being a resource for load testing [restQL](http://restql.b2w.io).
-The raison d'être of this project is creating a fast API *(and that's why I've chosen **Golang**)* that returns a simple JSON object, based on what we use in production at [B2W Digital](https://github.com/B2W-BIT/).
+The raison d'être of this project is creating a fast API that returns a simple JSON object.

 ## Endpoints